 Whether you’re a single location offering table service, multilocation QSR, bar or franchise, improve the flow of orders and find more ways to keep profit in your pocket.
 Get the flexible restaurant POS solution your staff can learn in minutes.

 4. Streamline private bookings

 Private events can be a great source of revenue for restaurants.
-They come with more predictable costs and labor requirements and can often have higher margins.
-Rather than relying on email to book these kinds of services, you can use tools such as Square Appointments and Square Invoices to streamline the booking process for potential clients.
+They come with more predictable costs and labour requirements and can often have higher margins.
+Rather than relying on email to book these kinds of services, you can use tools, such as Square Appointments and Square Invoices to streamline the booking process for potential clients.

-Before moving to Square, Jessica Bryan of The Plating Society was working with multiple disjointed systems because many of the business’s offerings required different payment methods.
-After researching many software systems, Jessica chose Square because it was an all-in-one solution.
+Before moving to Square, Dave Rugendyke of Convoy Commune was working with multiple disjointed systems because the business’ offerings required different payment methods.
+After researching many software systems, Dave chose Square because it was an all-in-one solution.